chong-he/lighthouse/book/src/api-lighthouse.md

  }
 ```

-Given that all testnets and Mainnet have been merged, both values will be the same after the merge.
-An example of the Goerli testnet response:
+Given that all testnets and Mainnet have been merged, both values will be the same after The Merge.
+An example of response on the Goerli testnet:

 ```json
 {